Carmen Villani: RCA (1971–1972)

 In 1971, as suggested by the Italian singer Domenico Modugno, RCA signed a contract with Villani.
 She and Modugno teamed up for the year's Sanremo Festival achieving the 6th place for the performance of "Come stai" (How Do You Feel) composed by Modugno.
 Villani's intention was to make a turn in her career, to shake off the label of light pop tunes and to establish herself as a serious interpreter.
 Ennio Melis, the chief of RCA Italy initiated the collaboration of Villani with the singer-songwriter Piero Ciampi.
 In autumn 1971, Villani qualified to the second round of the Canzonissima contest and performed "Bambino mio" (My Baby) by Ciampi.
 The fact that the theme of the lyrics was divorce, which was legalised only in 1974, demanded some extra courage to perform it at the nationwide televised show.
 Villani handled the situation delivering a poignant performance which is now considered among her best.
 Villani and Ciampi recorded a couple of tracks in the studio in mid-February, 1972.
 Thereafter, Ciampi, known for his difficult character, refused to collaborate with Villani.
 Later in the year, Ciampi started to work with Nada, another female singer, which concluded with Nada's album Ho scoperto che esisto anch'io.
 This left Villani under pressure from RCA who were expecting a commercial album while she was still in need of serious material.
 This led to the breakup between the singer and the record label.
 This also meant the shelving of the material dedicated for the album.
 Among the ditched tracks was "Perchè dovrei" (Why should I) by Lucio Battisti which she had already presented at the Senza Rete live televised concert in July 1972 to appear only on a compilation album of Battisti more than thirty years later.
 Villani's last recording with the RCA was the title track of the thriller film L'ultimo uomo di Sara (Sara's Last Man) composed by Ennio Morricone.

 Acting career

-Thanks to her film director husband Mauro Ivaldi, Villani moved into acting full-time, enjoying a string of starring roles in Italian sexy comedy films, such as Substitute Teacher, L’amica di mia madre and Ecco lingua d'argento.
+Thanks to her film director husband Mauro Ivaldi, Villani moved into acting full-time, enjoying a string of starring roles in Italian sexy comedy films, such as Substitute Teacher (1975), My Mother's Friend (1975) and Emmanuelle's Silver Tongue (1976).
 In late 1970s, she also modelled for Playboy and Playmen magazines.
 She attempted a few musical comebacks in the 1980s, though without success.
 In the 1990s, she starred in the stage musical Roma birbona, and in 2004 she made a guest performance on the album Weekend al Funkafè by the group Ridillo.